Cary Grant: Marriages

-Grant married Dyan Cannon on July 22, 1965, at the Desert Inn in Las Vegas, and their daughter Jennifer, his only child, was born on February 26, 1966; he frequently called her his "best production".
+Grant married Dyan Cannon on 22 July 1965, at the Desert Inn in Las Vegas, and their daughter Jennifer, his only child, was born on 26 February 1966; he frequently called her his "best production".
 He said of fatherhood:

 My life changed the day Jennifer was born.
 I've come to think that the reason we're put on this earth is to procreate.
 To leave something behind.
 Not films, because you know that I don't think my films will last very long once I'm gone.
 But another human being.
 That's what's important.

 Grant and Cannon separated in August 1967.
-Grant was abusive towards Cannon.
+Grant was emotionally abusive towards Cannon.

-On March 12, 1968, Grant was involved in a car accident in Queens, New York, en route to JFK Airport, when a truck hit the side of his limousine.
+On 12 March 1968, Grant was involved in a car accident in Queens, New York, en route to JFK Airport, when a truck hit the side of his limousine.
 He was hospitalized for 17 days with three broken ribs and bruising.
 A female companion, Baroness Gratia von Furstenberg, was also injured in the accident.
 Grant and Cannon divorced nine days later.